microsoft/FluidFramework/packages/dds/tree/docs/main/merge-semantics.md

 Reconciling concurrent edits is trivial when they affect independent parts of the tree.

-For example, if Alice and Bob concurrently change the background color of _separate_ sticky notes, then there is only one reasonable outcome.
+For example, if Alice and Bob concurrently change the background color of _different_ sticky notes, then there is only one reasonable outcome.

 However, it's possible for some concurrent edits to affect overlapping parts of the tree.